ausaccessfed/rapidconnect-sample-ruby/readme.md

     bundle exec ruby web.rb -p 8080

-If you encounter any errors, please review the [Bundler](http://bundler.io/) documentation to ensure you have completed all the necesssary setup.
+If you encounter any errors, please review the [Bundler](https://bundler.io/) documentation to ensure you have completed all the necessary setup.

 ## License

-Copyright 2014, Australian Access Federation
+Copyright 2024, Australian Access Federation

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.